Nuklai/nuklaivm/docs/demos/tokens.md

 - Fungible token (similar to erc20)
 - Non-Fungible token (similar to erc721)
-- Dataset token (fractionalized where there's 1 parent NFT and child NFTs)
+- Dataset token (fractionalized where there's 1 parent NFT and corresponding child NFTs)

 To do so, we do: